sunfounder/raspad3/docs/source/3d_printer_monitor.rst

   :width: 600
   :align: center

-When opening Ultimaker Cura for the first time, you need to understand and configure it.

-Special attention is that in the **Add a printer** step, you need to select the correct printer model and click Next.
+When opening Ultimaker Cura for the first time, there will be a series of configuration prompts.
+At the **Add a Printer** step, select the model of printer used and click **Next**.

 .. image:: img/oct5.png
   :width: 600
   :align: center

-After selecting the printer model, check whether the parameters provided by Ultimaker Cura are correct.
+After selecting the correct printer model, verify that the parameters provided by Ultimaker Cura in the Machine Settings page are correct, or change the parameters directly.

-If there is an error, modify it directly.
-Finally, follow the instructions to complete the configuration of Ultimaker Cura.
+Follow the onscreen prompts to complete the configuration of Ultimaker Cura.

 .. image:: img/oct6.png
   :width: 600
   :align: center

-Click the open icon in the upper left corner, and then add the .stl 3D model file that needs to be sliced.
+Once Ultimaker Cura has successfully launched, click the **Folder** icon in the upper left-hand corner and browse to the folder with the .stl 3D model file that needs to be sliced, and click **Open** to add the .stl file to Ultimaker Cura's library.

 .. image:: img/oct7.png
   :width: 600
   :align: center

-After the addition is complete, click the **Slice** option in the lower right corner, and Ultimaker Cura will automatically perform the slicing operation.
+After the file has been added, click the **Slice** option in the lower right-hand corner, and Ultimaker Cura will automatically perform the slicing operation.

 .. image:: img/oct8.png
   :width: 400